-When inspecting a prototype in InVision Cloud, you can name data values—such as colors and measurements—in your prototype, creating reusable variables that align with the naming conventions used in your own codebase.
+When inspecting a prototype in InVision, you can name data values—such as colors and measurements—in your prototype, creating reusable variables that align with the naming conventions used in your own codebase.

 The Inspect variables feature set functions the same for all prototypes; however, the Inspect for Studio interface is light, whereas the Inspect for Craft Sync interface is dark.
 All screenshots below showcase Inspect variables for Studio prototypes.

 To define a custom variable:

 Sign in to your InVision account and open a prototype.

 Select a layer and navigate to the right-hand information panel.

 In the Styles tab, hover over the measurement or style you want to create a variable for.
 Click the Create variable icon ().

 If working with a prototype published via Craft Sync, you'll see this Create variable icon () instead.